 - a.
-Description This initiative provides funding for the use of Lead Generation consultants prior to identified strategic trade shows and marketing missions.
+Description This initiative will expand the department's capabilities to generate new leads, and thus create more jobs and investment, in an increasingly competitive landscape due to the pandemic which will aide in economic recovery.
+This initiative provides funding for the use of Lead Generation consultants prior to identified strategic trade shows and marketing missions.
 Lead generation consultants increase the return on investment because of the ability to generate leads dependent on networking. - b.
-Service Level Impacts Lead generation supports the Strategic Plan outcomes of increasing at-place employment, increasing the number of targeted jobs, and increasing the number of jobs in small businesses.
+Service Level Impacts Lead Generation supports the Strategic Plan outcomes of increasing atplace employment, increasing the number of targeted jobs, and increasing the number of jobs in small businesses.